iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Proximal Operator/Moreau Envelope and Convex Proximal Mapping.md

 The Proximal operator can be understood as the special case of the set projection.
 It retains one of the properties of a set projection as well.
 A set projection onto a convex set is a L1 Lipschitz mapping.
-The proximal operator is also a L1 Lipschitz mapping for CCP functions.
+The proximal operator is also a L1 Lipschitz mapping for closed convex proper (CCP) functions.

 #### **Thm 2.1 | The Proximal operator is Firmly Non-Expansive**
 > Let $f:\mathbb E \mapsto \mathbb{\bar R}$ be a closed, convex proper function.
 Then $\text{prox}_f(x)$, with $\alpha= 1$ is a singleton for every point $x\in \mathbb E$.
 Moreover, for any points $x, y\in \mathbb E$ the estimate holds: